 1. Equipment / Playing the Wrong Ball / GPS or other Devices

 You are allowed a maximum of 14 USGA conforming clubs, and you may not use another player's clubs.
+Clubs must be conform to all USGA guidelines.
 Breach is a two stroke penalty per hole, maximum four strokes per round.

 Balls must be on the USGA conforming list.
 You must be able to identify your ball, otherwise it is lost.
 Place an identifying mark on it before you begin play.
 You must hole out with the same ball driven from the tee unless the original ball was declared lost or unfit for play.

-If you play a wrong ball the penalty is two strokes and you must then play your own ball.
+If you play a wrong ball the penalty is two strokes and you must then replay with your own ball.
 If another player plays your ball, drop your ball as close as possible to your original lie, no penalty to you.